What is a Ghostwriter?

 I used to write for newspapers, so I had a byline.
 Those stories were written by me.
 But since 2005, my name has appeared almost nowhere because I’ve turned to ghostwriting full-time.

 Using a ghostwriter is ideal if the person has the story but needs somebody else to organize and find the right words.
-That’s what I do, so contact me when you know your story idea is compelling and worth telling, but you need help telling it.
+As a ghostwriter in Sacramento, that’s what I do.
+Contact me when you know your story idea is compelling and worth telling, but you need help telling it.